dannybouwers/trala/README.md

 ## ✨ Features

 - **Auto-Discovery:** Automatically fetches and displays all HTTP routers from your Traefik instance.
-- **Automatic Service Categorization:** Intelligently groups services by category using selfh.st tags database with manual override support.
+- **Intelligent Service Grouping:** Automatically groups services by semantic similarity using Jaccard similarity on tags, with greedy clustering for optimal organization.
 - **Manual Services:** Add custom services to your dashboard that aren't managed by Traefik (e.g., Reddit, GitHub, external websites).
 - **Advanced Icon Fetching:** Intelligently finds the best icon for each service using a robust, prioritized strategy.
 - **Icon Overrides:** Manually map router names to specific icons for perfect results every time.